 - Mince the garlic, onions and hot peppers, then zest and squeeze the lemon.
 (Gloves will be handy for handling the peppers.)

-- Combine all the ingredients in a bowl, except for the vinegar, and mix well.
+- Combine all the ingredients in a ceramic or glass bowl, except for the vinegar and honey, and mix well.

 - Transfer the mixture to a one-quart Mason jar.
 Hold your face away from the jar as you fill it.

 - Pour in apple cider vinegar until you fill it to the top, leaving a half inch of headroom.

-- Use a piece of parchment paper under the jar lid to keep the vinegar from touching the metal, or better yet, use a BPA-free plastic lid made for Mason jars (like this one).
+- Use a piece of parchment paper under the jar lid to keep the vinegar from touching the metal, or better yet, use a BPA-free plastic lid made for Mason jars.

 - Shake well!

 - Store in a dark, cool place for one month and shake daily.

-- After one month, use cheesecloth or a nut milk bag (like this one) to strain out the pulp, pouring the vinegar into a clean jar.
+- After one month, use cheesecloth or a nut milk bag to strain out the pulp, pouring the vinegar into a clean jar.
 Be sure to squeeze as much of the liquid as you can from the pulp.

 - You can use the tonic straight or, if you prefer, add 1/4 cup of honey and stir until incorporated to make sweet.
 Taste your fire cider and add another 1/4 cup of honey until you reach the desired sweetness.